ThilakshanArulnesan/barChart/README.md

 #### Height
 Set the height of the barchart in px

+### Y-Axis Ticks
+*numTicks* Sets the number of tick marks on the y-axis.
+Defaults to 4 ticks if not provided.
+*yMax* Sets the largest value to display on the y-axis.
+If no value is provided or the value provided is less than the maximum value for the dataset, then the max value of the dataset is used instead.

 #### Bar options
 *Color*: Sets the color of the bars.
 Accepts a hexadecimal code or name of color just like CSS.
 If using a stacked barchart, the bar color is instead an **array** of colors, one for each bar.
 If a color is left empty (i.e. there is more stacked bars than colors), then a random color is assigned.
 If this property is not provided, then a pre-set of colors will be used.